ygol/asterisk_dialer/README.md

 * Record dialed person choice in menu.
 * Other.

-To create a feature request [create](https://github.com/litnimax/odoo-asterisk-dialer/issues/new) a Github issue with label 'enhancement'.
+To create a feature request [create](https://github.com/litnimax/asterisk_dialer/issues/new) a Github issue with label *enhancement*.